Big, cosy sweaters and cups of hot chocolate can do wonders for your mood. But winter is not so great for your skin!

-The cold weather may not be your skin’s best friend but follow these tips and you’ll stay looking good all winter long… and on into the new decade!
+Freezing cold weather may not be your skin’s friend but follow these tips and you’ll stay looking good all winter long!

-- Keep your face clean, but make sure not to over dry your skin
+- Keep your face clean, but without drying out your skin

 - Exfoliate away dead skin cells to instantly improve dull, winter skin